rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 * {{% a_blank "urql" "https://github.com/FormidableLabs/urql" %}}: urql is a GraphQL client library from Formidable Labs for consuming GraphQL in React applications.
 It was open sourced as minimalistic alternative in contrast to the growing Apollo behemoth.

+* {{% a_blank "graphql.js" "https://github.com/f/graphql.js/" %}}: graphql.js shouldn't be mistaken for the GraphQL reference implementation.
+It's a simple GraphQL client for applications without powerful libraries such as Vue, React, or Angular.

 * {{% a_blank "AWS Amplify - GraphQL Client" "https://github.com/aws/aws-amplify" %}}: The AWS Amplify family offers libraries for cloud-enabled applications.
 One of the modules is a GraphQL client which can be used for your general GraphQL server or AWS AppSync API.

 {{% sub_chapter_header "Apollo Server Alternatives for Node.js" "apollo-client-alternatives" %}}